 Poetry Center San José is continually seeking new participants in organizing, programming, marketing and other areas.
 To find out how to participate, contact volunteer (at) pcsj.org.

-Poetry Center San José is member supported and is funded, in part, by grants from Applied Materials Foundation, the City of San Jose's Office of Cultural Affairs, Poets & Writers, Silicon Valley Community Foundation, Silicon Valley Creates, in partnership with the County of Santa Clara and the California Arts Council and generous giving from Anne & Mark's Art Party.
+Poetry Center San José is a member supported organization and is funded, in part, by grants from Applied Materials Foundation, the City of San Jose's Office of Cultural Affairs, Poets & Writers, Silicon Valley Community Foundation, Silicon Valley Creates, in partnership with the County of Santa Clara and the California Arts Council and generous giving from Anne & Mark's Art Party.

 PCSJ, A History